Retirement And Pension Plans

 However, if you are planning in advance, you can choose a deferred annuity plan where you can pay the premiums over the policy term and then receive the benefits during the vesting period.

-• Choose Your Tata AIA Pension Plan
+• Choose your Tata AIA pension plan

 After evaluating all your income sources and liabilities, you can estimate the size of your retirement corpus.
 Next, browse our catalogue to see which retirement plans best suit your needs.
 Check investment amount, guaranteed3 payouts, other returns, and loan facilities of the plan.
-You can find all of this information in the policy brochure and policy wordings.
+You can find all of this information in the policy brochure and policy details.

-Types of Retirement Plans Under Tata AIA
+Types of retirement plans under Tata AIA

 • Annuity Plans